Ludovic Blas

-Ludovic Régis Arsène Blas (born 31 December 1997) is a French professional footballer who plays as a midfielder for Ligue 1 club Nantes.
+Ludovic Régis Arsène Blas (born 31 December 1997) is a French professional footballer who plays as a midfielder for Ligue 1 club Rennes.

 Club career

-EA Guingamp
+Guingamp

-Ludovic Blas arrived at Rambouillet FC, then in district, at the age of 7.
-Blas already stood out from the crowd and was systematically outclassed.
+Blas arrived at Rambouillet FC at the age of 7.
+He already stood out from the crowd and was systematically outclassed.
 His trainer at the time already praised his dribbling skills and his vision of the game.

-Following his father's professional transfer, he joined Montrouge FC, allowing him to travel the region and facilitate contacts with professional team scouts.
-Ludovic Blas was thus spotted by several clubs including AS Monaco and Guingamp.
-He went through all the stages of the Guingamp training during his first three years at the club before joining the professional group during the training camp of the 2015-2016 season.
-The coach of the reserve team, Claude Michel, particularly appreciates the technical quality of the player and his ability to make the right choices, quickly.
-In order to perfect his defensive folding problems, he regularly plays as a defensive midfielder with the B team, even if his profile corresponds more to a relay midfielder or a playmaker.
+Following his father's professional transfer, Blas joined Montrouge FC, allowing him to travel the region and facilitate contacts with professional team scouts.
+He was thus spotted by several clubs, including Monaco and Guingamp.
+He went through all the stages of the Guingamp training during his first three years at the club before joining the professional group during the training camp of the 2015–16 season.
+Already under contract until 2020 with Guingamp, Blas signed for an additional season with the Armorican club on August 8, 2018.

-He made his first appearances in Ligue 1 during the 2016–17 season and signed his first professional contract in October 2015.
-He played his first professional match the following December 6 as a starter against the Girondins de Bordeaux and then scored his first professional goal on the 24th day of Ligue 1 on February 3, 2016, during a big win against ES Troyes four goals to nil.
-He played most regularly on the right wing but also made a few appearances in the center of midfield.

-His second season goes without a bang and he scored his only league goal on Saturday, March 11, 2017 in a 5-0 win over Bastia, the Breton club's biggest win in Ligue 1.

-He began the 2017-2018 season with a goal against Metz on the first day.

-Already under contract until 2020 with Guingamp, Ludovic Blas signed for an additional season with the Armorican club on August 8, 2018.